WLCG-AuthZ-WG/common-jwt-profile/profile.md

 ```

 From the JSON response, the endpoint the client must contact is at [https://cmsweb.cern.ch/oauth2/token](https://cmsweb.cern.ch/oauth2/token).
 Next, the client may perform an OAuth2 request against this endpoint.
-In the case where the client has the ability to perform a traditional (for the WLCG community) X509-client certificate authentication, it may connect to this endpoint and perform a client credentials flow, utilizing the X509 client authentication as the implicit client credentials.
+In the case where the client can perform a traditional (for the WLCG community) X.509-client certificate authentication, it may connect to this endpoint and perform a client credentials flow, utilizing the X.509 client authentication as the implicit client credentials.
 The HTTP request/response would look as follows:

 ```